 - 1. The Unity Premise: All representations of which I am conscious have the unity of apperception. - 2.
-The Synthesis Premise: Representations can have such unity only if they have been synthesized. - 3.
-The Category Premise: Synthesis requires the application of Kant's categories.
+The Synthesis Premise: Representations can have such unity only if they have been synthesized.

+3. The Category Premise: Synthesis requires the application of Kant's categories.
 Conclusion: The categories apply to all representations of which I am conscious.

-I'll (roughly) follow van Cleve.
+I'll roughly follow van Cleve but not in detail.